Lawrence Wilson Art Gallery

 The Lawrence Wilson Art Gallery is an on-campus art gallery at the University of Western Australia in Crawley.

-History

-The gallery was established in July 1990.
+It was established in July 1990.

 Description

-It is supported by a "friends of" organisation.
+The gallery is supported by a friends of organisation.
 It contains collections, including the Cruthers Collection of Women's Art, and has hosted a range of exhibitions across a wide scope of artistic practices.

 The building is also shared by the Berndt Museum.